zcoder365/FriendshipBraceletVisualizer/README.md

 - **Color Visualization**: Preview how different color combinations will look in your bracelet patterns
 - **Pattern Selection**: Choose from various friendship bracelet patterns
-- **Interactive Design**: Click and modify patterns in real-time to see immediate results
-- **Color Palette**: Wide selection of colors to match your available thread colors
-- **Pattern Export**: Save or export your designed patterns for future reference

 ## Getting Started